sashankrayapudi/fish-stack/README.md

 <img src="https://i.imgur.com/myopYzM.jpg">

-# Technologies Used
+# Technologies Used :atom_symbol:

-- JavaScript
 - HTML
 - CSS
+- Javascript
+- EJS
 - Node.js
 - Express
+- MongoDB
-- EJS
+- Mongoose
 - Bootstrap
 - Google OAuth 2.0

-# Getting Started
+# Getting Started :computer:

 - User must be logged in with a Google account to access all of the app's functionality
 - Please only add fish to the database with all of the correct info!